hpcleuven/VscDocumentation/source/access/ondemand/index.rst

 .. _VUB OnDemand: https://portal.hpc.vub.be/

 You can log in using the credentials of your home institution or your VSC credentials.
+SSH keys are not required to use the web portal.

 General features
 ================

-The VSC Open OnDemand portals provide a range of functions:
+The VSC OnDemand web portals provide a range of functions:

 - Browsing, creating, transferring, viewing and/or editing files
+- Opening a shell on one of the login nodes
 - Submitting and monitoring jobs, creating job templates
-- Opening a shell on one of the login nodes
 - Using interactive apps

-All of these functionalities can be accessed via the menu bar at the top of the page.
-In the following sections, we will describe them in more detail.
+All of these functionalities can be accessed via the menu bar at the top of the web portal.
+Detailed information can be found in the sections listed in the navigation panel on the left.

 .. toctree::
    :maxdepth: 1
+   :hidden:

    files
    login-shell